4likes4u/treeLSTM/README.md

 |Original Paper report|  0.514   |   0.579 |  0.553  |  0.469  |  0.547  |

-The performance drops a lot compare to the orignal reported one, may due to following possible reasons:
+The performance drops a lot compared to the original reported one, may due to the following possible reasons:

-1. Possible bugs I am not find currently in my implementation. : )
+1. Possible bugs I do not find currently in my implementation. : )
-2. (1) Different deep learning frameworks: They use DGL and pytorch to build the treelstm, however I build the whole model by pytorch purely.
-(2) Different tweets encoding methods: I adopt SKP (the best encoding method in the Table 3, however, the version of my SKP based on tensorflow but the authors' is theano.
+2. (1) Different deep learning frameworks: They use DGL and PyTorch to build the treelstm, however, I build the whole model by PyTorch purely.
+(2) Different tweets encoding methods: I adopt SKP (the best encoding method in Table 3, however, the version of my SKP based on TensorFlow but the authors' is theano.
 3. Confused details in the paper: The author didn't report the batch size to train the model, and the initialization method of the first hidden state and cell memory (i.e., h_{0}, c_{0}).

    The most important one part - resampling the minor class is also missing, this part is very confused as described in paper section 3, so I just turn the weight of class comment as 0.5 and 1 for other classes, in my experiments this rate affects a lot.

-   And in the Tree Conv LSTM, how to do the convolution operation if there only exits one children, the kernels size is 2！
+   And in the Tree Conv LSTM, how to do the convolution operation if there only exit one children, the size of the kernels is 2！
-4. Different training and development set: Due to the data is not clean in the raw form, some threads contains more than one source tweets, I just keep the first main tweets, this may cause the dataset not same as the authors use.
+4. Different training and development set: Due to the data is not clean in the raw form, some threads contain more than one source tweets, I just keep the first main tweets, this may cause the dataset not same as the authors use.

    Additionally, I have to argue that the dataset in baseline Lukasik et al., 2016 is different from the author used (sample size in each class cannot match).
-So personally I think the compare between two method is meaningless.
+So I think the comparison between the two methods is meaningless.
-5. *Just a question: in my view use 4 events to train and evaluate at another event is ill defined, because it will lead the model tuning hyper parameters at testing set.*
+5. *Just a question: in my view, using 4 events to train and evaluate at another event is ill-defined, because it will lead the model tuning hyperparameters at the testing set.*

 # Code Structure